Please also see my All-Time World Cup Team Index.

 A son of an Argentine footballer. he started his career with San Diego State.
 Later, he went to play in various teams in the United Sates before the launch of MLS in 1996.
 He spent a season with Leon in Mexico before joining Colorado Rapids.
 He was capped 128 times in the 1990's and was the captain of USMNT. he played in three WC Finals.

-Bocanegra also played professionally in England, Scotland, France, and Spain.
-His two longest stints were with Chicago Fire and Fulham.
+Carlos Bocanegra started his career playing NCAA soccer with UCLA.
+He joined Chicago Fire in 2000.
+He also played professionally in England, Scotland, France, and Spain.
+His longest European stint was with Fulham.
 He earned over 100 caps with the United States, serving as captain for six years.
-He played in the WC Finals in 2006 and 2010.
+He played in the World Cup Finals of 2006 and 2010.

 CB: Omar Gonzalez

 A college soccer player for the Maryland Terrapins, he joined the LA Galaxy in the 2009 and went on to play 180 regular season games for them, winning the MLS Cup in 2011, 2013 and 2014.
 He was named the MLS Rookie of the Year in 2009 and the MLS Defender of the Year in 2011.
 He now plays for Pachuca.
 Capped over 30 caps at this moment.
 He went to Brazil 2014.

 Llamosa began his professional career in 1986 with Colombian club Colmena and then, first division side Huila.
 In 1991, Llamosa emigrated to the United States.
 In the US, he gave up the sport for a few years before playing in the A-League.
 In 1997, he joined Bruce Arena's DC United.
 He later played for New England Revolution and Chivas USA.
 Capped 29 times.
 He appeared at the WC Finals in 2002.